A Modular Approach for Multimodal Summarization of TV Shows: Experimental Evaluation

 \subsection{Comparison Models}

-Our full model was composed of the modules described in Section~\ref{sec:decomp-mult-summ}.
-The scene detection module was employed on SummScreen3D transcripts without explicitly marked breaks (approximately 20\% of the time).
-The high-level summarization module was trained for a max of 10 epochs, with early stopping using ROUGE on the validation set, with a patience of 2.
-The optimizer was AdamW with learning rate 1e-6, and a linear scheduler with 0 warmup steps.
-The other models in our framework are not fine-tuned.

-We compare our approach to the end-to-end model of \citet{papalampidi2023hierarchical3d}, which, to our knowledge, represents the state of the art on our task, and various text-only models which operate on the transcript: \paragraph{Unilimiformer} \cite{bertsch2023unlimiformer} is a retrieval-based method that is particularly suited to processing long inputs.
-It wraps around any transformer, with context size~$k$, and can extend this size arbitrarily by storing an index of all input tokens and replacing the transformer query mechanism with the~$k$-nearest neighbours from this index.
+We compare our approach to the end-to-end model of \citet{papalampidi2023hierarchical3d}, which represents the state of the art on our task, and various text-only models operating on the transcript: \paragraph{Unilimiformer} \cite{bertsch2023unlimiformer} is a retrieval-based method that is particularly suited to processing long inputs.
+It wraps around encoder-decoder transformers, with context size~$k$, and can extend this size arbitrarily by storing an index of all input tokens and replacing the cross-attention query mechanism with the~$k$-nearest neighbours from this index.

 \paragraph{LLama-7B, Mistral-7B} As our backbone BART models are relatively small, ${\sim}400$M parameters, we may be able to obtain better summaries, simply using a larger model; we test this hypothesis with LLama-7B and Mistral-7B, both fine-tuned for three epochs on our training set.